6 of the Hardest Drugs to Quit

 Methamphetamine

 Methamphetamine, like cocaine, is a man-made stimulant drug that is often taken in a “binge and crash” pattern.
-It is abused in powder form, often called meth for short or crystal meth in its crystal form.
+It is used in powder or crystal form.
 Meth and crystal meth are snorted, smoked, or injected for a rapid and powerful high.
 Psychosis, aggression, and violence may also accompany meth abuse.

 Crystal meth may produce longer lasting effects than the powdered form, lasting up to 12 hours, the U.S. Department of Justice (DOJ) reports.
 Both forms of the drug cause intense pleasure, followed by depression, fatigue, and significant drug cravings when it wears offs.